 “I think many of us are seeing the advantages of being part of a larger institution,” says Foote.
 “The support I have received for Founders’ Day is a great example of how we can be part of the SJU family while still honoring the legacy and history of PCP.”

 The William Procter Jr. Award was created in honor of William Procter Jr., PCP graduate, faculty member and widely considered the father of American Pharmacy.
 This award recognizes an outstanding alum who exemplifies the entrepreneurial spirit of PCP’s founders and has provided outstanding service to the college and profession.
-The inaugural recipient is Daniel Hussar PCPS ’62, PCPS ’64 (MS), PCPS ’67 (PhD), dean emeritus and Remington Professor.
+The inaugural recipient was Daniel Hussar PCPS ’62, PCPS ’64 (MS), PCPS ’67 (PhD), dean emeritus and Remington Professor.

-“I am very excited Dean Foote has established these two new awards to allow us to honor alumni who truly exemplify the ideals of our founding fathers,” says Karen Bliss USP ’89, vice president of USciences and PCP Integration for the National Alumni Board.
+“I am very excited Dean Foote established these two new awards to allow us to honor alumni who truly exemplify the ideals of our founding fathers,” says Karen Bliss USP ’89, vice president of USciences and PCP Integration for the National Alumni Board.

-As Saint Joseph’s and University of the Sciences alumni networks continue to integrate, the Philadelphia College of Pharmacy has launched an affinity chapter of the National Alumni Board.
+As Saint Joseph’s and University of the Sciences alumni networks continue to integrate, the Philadelphia College of Pharmacy launched an affinity chapter of the National Alumni Board.
 This active network of pharmacists and pharmaceutical professionals hosts gatherings at some of pharmacy’s biggest industry summits and conferences.